-The overarching strategic objective of the EU's relationship with Sierra Leone is to support the country's transition from a post-conflict situation characterised by structural poverty, lack of basic services and governance challenges towards a sustainable and inclusive development path.
+The overarching strategic objective of the EU's relationship with Sierra Leone is to support the country's transition from a post-conflict situation characterised by structural poverty, lack of basic services and governance challenges towards sustainable and inclusive development .

 The 11th European Development Fund (EDF) National Indicative Programme (NIP) allocated €376 million for the 2014-2020 funding period.
 The focal sectors are: